 How Much to Pay a Housekeeper

-Ballpark, you’re looking at minimum $35 per hour.
+Ballpark, you’re looking at minimum wage of $35 per hour.

 As a business owner, I do write off some of Linda’s work for me as a tax deduction.